Rocky Mountain High School (Colorado): Test scores and rankings

 Rocky Mountain High School is overall ranked at #75 in Colorado high schools, and #5 in the Fort Collins and Loveland area.
 Student polls say that students think of their high school as somewhat better than others in the Poudre district, and that students come to learn, with not much regard referring to future plans.
-Those who do choose to attend college institutions after graduation often attend Colorado State University, University of Colorado Boulder, University of Northern Colorado, and others, often pursuing business, psychology, and biology majors.
 The overall graduation rate at Rocky Mountain High is an 88%, where the average SAT score is 1220, and ACT score average being 26.
 77% of students pass AP exams from the 9 AP courses offered at the school.
 68% of students show proficiency in reading, and 47% of students show proficiency in math.